19hours/sg-statutes/Acts/Betting Act.md

 (b) any person found in a place so entered was erasing, tampering with or destroying any writing, sign, mark or symbol relating to the results or dividends payable on any horse-race or other sporting event; or

-(c) two or more telephone calls were received at any such place enquiring about the results, commentary or dividends payable on any horse-race or other sporting event,
+(c) 2 or more telephone calls were received at any such place enquiring about the results, commentary or dividends payable on any horse-race or other sporting event,

 it shall be presumed, until the contrary is proved, that the place is a betting information centre and that it is so kept, used or permitted to be used by the owner or occupier thereof, and that any other person found in such place is assisting in the business of the betting information centre.